cynical89/unity-transitions/README.md

 shader transitions in Unity3D.

 ## This was programmed in Unity3D version 5.3.5, and Visual Studio 2015.
+There is a little more info about this on my [website](http://cynicalstudios.com/transitions-and-shaders-in-unity3d/)

 To use this package you can clone down the repository
 ```